ayatokura/ai-openscale/wos-risk-config-openpages.md

 As soon as you have an IBM Cloud account, you can use the dashboard to add the required services.
 For each service, you can choose the Lite or Free plan.
 You must have instances for the following services: Watson OpenScale, Watson Studio, and Watson Machine Learning (2 Instances).

-1. From the Navigation Menu (    ), click Resource list.
+1. From the Navigation Menu, click Resource list.
 2. Click the Create resource button.
 3. Search for each of the required services by entering keywords, such as openscale, studio, or machine learning.